Results from CDE’s 2018 School Redesign Request for Information (RFI)

 Accountability Pathways Resources

 When a school or district reaches the end of the accountability clock, CDE staff will work with the district to select a pathway that is best suited to create dramatic change.
 We are continuing to develop resources to support this process.
 Below are guidance documents for each pathway, as well as rubrics for school districts submitting innovation or management plans on behalf of a school, set of schools, or the district.
 The rubrics are intended to guide planning for Priority Improvement and Turnaround schools and districts pursuing the innovation or management pathways.
-The rubrics will also be used by CDE staff to inform the Commissioner’s recommendation and assess whether the plan, if implemented, will have significant, rapid and positive impact on student learning.
+The rubrics will also be used by CDE staff to inform the Commissioner’s report and assess whether the plan, if implemented, will have significant, rapid and positive impact on student learning.

 Pathway Guidance Documents

-Pathways Early Action Grant
+Accountability Pathways Grant

 - South Conejos School District